nauam/Courses/docs/administration/projects/node-execution/ssh.md

     $ ls -la
     drwx------   2 raj  staff    68 Nov 22 18:19 .ssh

-If you are running QW Control on Windows, we heartily recommend using [Cygwin] on Windows as it includes SSH and a number of Unix-like tools that are useful when you work in a command line environment.
+If you are running Rundeck on Windows, we heartily recommend using [Cygwin] on Windows as it includes SSH and a number of Unix-like tools that are useful when you work in a command line environment.